 - The Consent Collective are creating 'Together Apart' content to support survivors of sexual violence during Covid-19, including a personal preparation worksheet.

-Now we are spending much more time at inside at home it's important to find new ways to pass the time and have fun.
-This will help us to look after our well-being.
+Finding fun things to do while we're at home can help with our well-being and help us feel connected.
 If you can, take some time for yourself to do something enjoyable, here are some ideas:

 - Here is a list of activities you can do online, at home